jjallaire/draftpod/src/components/guide/articles/cardpools.md

 ### Selecting Cards

 The cards within a cardpool need to all come from the same set.
 Furthermore, you need at least 384 cards in the pool (8 players x 3 boosters x 15 cards/booster).
-In an ideal world, a cardpool will also have an equal number of each card in a set (for example, 3 of each common, 3 of each uncommon, and 1 of each rare and mythic).
+In an ideal world, a cardpool will also have an equal number of cards of various rarities (for example, 3 of each common, 2 of each uncommon, and 1 of each rare and mythic).
 Having equal numbers of each card means that the cardpool will have no inherent bias towards specific cards, colors, or archetypes.

 That said, it can be quite difficult to collect all of the cards in a set so your cardpool may not achieve a perfect balance.
 In our experience, if you purchase 2 booster boxes for a given set (72 packs) you will be able to assemble a cardpool that has 3 of each common, 2 of nearly all of the uncommons, and 1 of a significant majority of rares and mythics.
 It's also quite practical to build a cardpool from a single booster box and have lots of fun drafting it, it just won't have the same variety as one built from more cards.